Admissions & Aid

 Virtual Admissions Counselor Appointments

-Hui Chen is an Assistant Professor in the Department of Computer & Information Science at Br...
+Hui Chen is an Assistant Professor in the Department of Computer and Information Science at Brook...

 Katherine Chuang is a Senior Doctoral Lecturer of Computer Science at Brooklyn College.
 Dr. Ch...